 Make sure your application is complete.
 Incomplete applications are the most common delay in the permitting process.

-- Develop a thorough description of your project, include all components and when and where you plan to do the project.
+- Develop a thorough description of your project, including when and where you plan to do the project.

 - Identify and produce required documents:

 - General plans and specifications for the project

 - Complete plans and specifications for work within the ordinary high water line

 - Complete plans and specifications for proper fish protection